[How to] Correctly use your Sim Network Unlock Pin

 If even that did not work, then an option would be to factory reset your phone, meaning ALL YOUR DATA would be erased including the PIN number you had set (allowing you to use your phone again).
 Now Google along with Android had recently created what they call, Factory Reset Protection (also known as FRP).
 This is similar to Apple's iCloud activation lock in the sense that if you don't have the PIN number or the info to reset it, then essentially you would never be able to get into the phone again, since Factory Reset Protection would prevent your from resetting the phone (and removing the old PIN number).

-2) The SIM card PIN, is the PIN number that you either set yourself in the settings of your phone on your SIM card itself.
-So if someone found your SIM card they would not be able to make a call or access the info on it without first entering your SIM card PIN number.
+2) The SIM card PIN, is the PIN number that came by default on your SIM card or the SIM card PIN that you set yourself.
+The purpose of the having a SIM PIN is if someone found your SIM card they would not be able to make a call or access the info on it without first entering your SIM card PIN number.
+An easy way to check this, insert a different SIM card into the phone and it should no longer ask for a SIM PUK.
+Essentially the SIM PUK does not have to do with the phone itself, only the SIM card in it.

 More specifically, a SIM Unlock allows the SIM slot of your phone to accept another carrier's SIM card (either locally or internationally.)

-Unfortuantley all phones don't use the same terminology so that makes it more confusing!
-A simple way to remember is that if the POP up message has the words "NETWORK" anywhere in it, that means that is has to to with unlocking your network.
+Unfortunately all phones don't use the same terminology so that makes it more confusing!
+A simple way to remember is that if the POP up message has the word "NETWORK" anywhere in it, that means that is has to to with unlocking your network.
 If the word "NETWORK" is not found in the message, then your phone asking for the SIM pin or the Screen PIN.